 Our Sense Of Smell And The Limbic System.

-When using aromatherapy essential oils for anxiety and stress, or any condition related to mood, we in practice seek to stimulate the olfactory bulb.
+When using aromatherapy essential oils for anxiety, or any condition related to mood, we stimulate the olfactory bulb.
+The olfactory bulb, an ancient part of the brain, is located within our limbic system.

 The olfactory, limbic and central nervous system structures are responsible for triggering a wide range of human behavior.
 This includes our emotions, our motivations, our view of self and how we form our memories.

-This system operates instinctively and is responsible for triggering habitual and automated behaviors.
+This system operates instinctively and is responsible for triggering habitual and automatic behaviors.
 Those reactions and responses that usually occur without conscious thought or will.

-The limbic system is also responsible for translating the sensory data received from our thinking brain, the neo-cortex, turning them into the motivational forces that determine our behavior.
+The limbic system is also responsible for translating the sensory data received from our thinking brain, the neo-cortex, turning them into the motivational forces that are responsible for our behavior.

-Your limbic system is at the center of your emotive response, and responsible for your initial reaction or recognition to an event, how you perceive the event (do you feel threatened, joyful or stressed), and your resulting physiological response, all delivered via your endocrine system.
+Your limbic system is responsible for your initial reaction to an event, how you perceive the event (do you feel threatened, joyful or stressed), and your resulting physiological response, all delivered via your endocrine system.

 So when stimulated you gain information which is processed conceptually in the cortex.
-This then is passed to the limbic system where it is evaluated and a motivational / behavioral response determined.
+This then is passed to the limbic system where it is evaluated and a motivational or behavioral response is made.

 It is this process that determines your emotional state and therefore how you respond to certain triggers.
 These responses are as individual as you are.